torquefi/torque_contracts/README.md

 ## Overview

-Torque Protocol is a Solidity-based smart contract system streamlining interaction with the finest onchain lending and borrowing opportunities.
-This repository contains the core contracts that power the protocol, including factories, governance, and other key modules.
+Torque Protocol is a Solidity-based, EVM-compatible smart contract system to streamline interaction with the finest onchain economic opportunities.
+This repository contains the core contracts that power the protocol, including vehicles, factories, governance, and other key modules.

 - **Website**: [torque.fi](https://torque.fi)
 - **Documentation**: [docs.torque.fi](https://docs.torque.fi)